Puch 500

-The Puch 500 is a city car produced by the Austrian manufacturer Puch, a subsidiary of Steyr-Daimler-Puch in Graz.
+The Puch 500 was a city car produced by the Austrian manufacturer Puch, a subsidiary of Steyr-Daimler-Puch in Graz.
 It was built under licence from Fiat and was based on the Fiat 500.

 The beginning

 In 1954 it was decided at Steyr-Puch to resume car production after the war.
 Because of the high costs associated with the development of a completely new design, an agreement was made with Fiat to acquire and adapt the body in white of their Nuova 500 (Cinquecento) model designed by Dante Giacosa.
 Of the body, only the engine cover and later the roof was produced in-house.
-On the other hand, engine, transmission and carriage were all manufactured by Steyr-Puch.
+Engine, transmission and carriage were all manufactured by Steyr-Puch.
 The engine was a two-cylinder (16 hp/12 kW) flat engine which proved to be far more smooth-running than the straight-twin engine used by Fiat.
 It brought good driving behaviour for its time, especially in mountain rides.
 The Italians too had experimented mounting this engine to their car originally, but it was dropped in favor of the simpler in-line twin.

 The first Steyr-Puch 500 Modell Fiat was launched in 1957 and sold well.
 At first it was offered with a folding roof only, and it was expected to draw in motorcyclists as a buying audience.
 The Puchwagen or Pucherl, as it was called, was the official car for the Austrian AA-service.